Quick Start Guide

 Monitoring is the data observability layer of your data ecosystem.
 Monte Carlo provides base level monitoring out of the box, and also gives you the ability to opt into deeper coverage ML-based monitoring as well as the flexibility to set up monitoring based on your own custom rules.
 You can find out more about monitors here.

-In the Monitors section, you'll see a summary of your instance at the top of the page including what automated monitors you have active, and in the bottom half of the page, you will see a list of all custom monitors that you have in place in addition to the automated monitoring.
+In the Monitors section, you'll see a summary of you mointoring at the top of the page including what automated monitors you have active, and in the bottom half of the page, you will see a list of all custom monitors that you have in place in addition to the automated monitoring.

 Within Monitors, you will be able to perform the following actions: